File operations in Angular File Manager component

 Context menu

-The following table provides the default context menu item and the corresponding target areas.
+The following table shows the default context menu items and their corresponding target areas:

 Menu Name Menu Items Target